 In the 2010s Radio Live, Newstalk ZB and others published news online, and niche music stations such as 95bFM, George FM and Base FM reach audiences beyond their broadcast catchments with their internet streams.

-In 2012 the video for pop artist Kimbra's song 'Good intent' notched up around 4.5 million views online – far more than it might ever have enjoyed on television.
+In 2012 the video for pop artist Kimbra's song 'Good intent' notched up around 4.5 million views online – far more than it would ever have enjoyed on television.